rottingham/UrlValidator/README.md

 UrlValidator
 ============

-Utility Class to validate URL string as well as determine if the URL exists
+Utility Class to validate URL string as well as determine if the URL exists.